DalekCraft2/Shimeji-Desktop/README.md

    will be used.

 When Shimeji-ee starts, one Shimeji for every image set in the `img` folder will be created.
 If you have too many image sets, a lot of your computer's memory will be used... so be careful.
-Shimeji-ee can eat up to 60% of your system's free memory.

 Shimeji-ee will ignore all the image sets that are in the `img/unused` folder, so you can hide image sets in there.
 There is also a tool, Image Set Chooser, that will let you select image sets at run time.
 It remembers previous options